 Click on the battery icon and tick Show percentage to see how much battery power you have left.
 In the same drop-down menu, you can check the programs that are using significant power in case your battery is draining too fast.
 To optimize battery usage, select “Open Energy Saver Preferences” and adjust sleep settings.

 Show Wi-Fi status in the menu bar

 To enable the Wi-Fi icon in your Mac’s top bar, go to System Preferences and select Network.
 Tick the box next to “Show Wi-Fi status in menu bar.”

 One low-key feature on Mac is the ability to auto-hide menu bar.
 To do this, open System Preferences > General.
 Check the option to “Automatically hide and show the menu bar” and the menu bar will immediately disappear.

 To get the menu bar to show up again, simply move the cursor to the top of the screen and hold it there for a second.
 Now you can access the menu whenever you need it and enjoy an extra bit of screen real estate when you don’t.

+This is how to change menu bar Mac.
 Overall, the Mac menu bar is there to help you improve your productivity by giving you quick access to the apps and tools you need.
 Using the tips above, you can customize the menu bar in a way that works for you.
-Best of all, you can get full access to Bartender and over 120 more high-quality macOS apps on Setapp, with a 7-day free trial to get you started.
+Best of all, you can get full access to Bartender, Quit All, and over 230 more high-quality Mac and iPhone apps on Setapp, with a 7-day free trial to get you started.
 So why not get your menu bar organized now?